 St. Louis added an assist, while Vincent Lecavalier and Cory Conacher also scored goals for the Lightning.

 Joel Ward scored twice and Wojtek Wolski also had a goal for the Capitals, who lost in Adam Oates' NHL coaching debut.

-The announced crowd for the first Tampa Bay home game this season was a sellout of 19,204.
+The announced crowd for the first Tampa Bay home game since the end of the four month NHL lockout was a sellout of 19,204.

 The Lightning went ahead 3-2 on St. Louis' power-play goal from the low slot off a pass from Lecavalier at 5:11 of the second.
 St. Louis has 25 goals and 71 points in 69 career games against Washington.